openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

 -  ``<packagename1> rdepends on <packagename2>, but it isn't a build dependency? [build-deps]``

-   A runtime dependency exists between the two specified packages, but there is nothing explicit within the recipe to enable the OpenEmbedded build system to ensure that dependency is satisfied.
+   There is a runtime dependency between the two specified packages, but there is nothing explicit within the recipe to enable the OpenEmbedded build system to ensure that dependency is satisfied.
    This condition is usually triggered by an